-Ms. McCormack has more than twenty five years of experience in the public, nonprofit and private sectors leading mission driven organizations and building social enterprises.
-She began her career in the nonprofit sector organizing community development projects including the Somerville and Dorchester Farmer's Markets, two community gardens, a community development corporation and Community Works, an alternative workplace giving effort.
-As the Founding Executive Director of the Boston Food Bank McCormack worked with the food industry to address the growing issue of domestic hunger.
-Ms. McCormack served for nearly a decade in Boston city government as Director of the Mayor's Office of Jobs and Community Services, Deputy Budget Director and Deputy Director of the City’s Redevelopment Authority where she facilitated the city’s partnerships with civic organizations, trade unions, nonprofit organizations and business to shape innovative policies focused on jobs, economic development and education.
-Returning to her neighborhood roots, McCormack led the financial and programmatic turnaround of one of Boston’s largest multi-service organizations.
-Frustrated by the slow progress of education reform in Boston, she founded one of the first public charter schools in Massachusetts, the Neighborhood House Charter School in Dorchester, a high performing K-8 public charter school serving 400 of Boston’s poorest families.
+Ms. McCormack has more than twenty five years of experience in the public, nonprofit and private sectors leading mission driven organizations with an emphasis on education, youth and sustainable food systems.
+She began her career in the nonprofit sector as the Founding Executive Director of the Boston Food Bank, where she worked collaboratively with the food industry, farmers and government to address the issue of hunger in urban environments.
+Ms. McCormack served for several years in Boston city government as Director of the Mayor's Office of Jobs and Community Services, Deputy Budget Director and Deputy Director of the City’s Redevelopment Authority where she facilitated many of the city’s partnerships with civic organizations, trade unions, nonprofit organizations and business to shape innovative policy and programs focused on jobs, economic development and education.
+Returning to her neighborhood roots, McCormack led the financial and programmatic turnaround of one of Boston’s largest multi-service organizations initiating award winning youth programming and founding the All Dorchester Sports League.
+Frustrated by the slow progress of education reform in Boston, she founded one of the first public charter schools in Massachusetts, the Neighborhood House Charter School in Dorchester, a high performing K-8 public charter school serving 400 Boston students and their families.

 MBA, Boston University, Public and Nonprofit Management, 1991.